Size-dependent commensurability and its possible role in determining the frictional behavior of adsorbed systems: Abstract

 \section{Abstract}

-Recent nanofriction experiments of xenon on graphene revealed that the slip onset can be induced by increasing the adsorbate coverage above a critical value, which depends on the temperature.
-Moreover, the xenon slippage on gold is much higher than on graphene in spite of the same physical nature of interactions.
-To shed light into these intriguing results we perform molecular dynamics simulations relying on \emph{ab initio} derived potentials.
+Recent nanofriction experiments of xenon on graphene revealed that the slip onset can be induced by increasing the adsorbate coverage above a critical value, which depends on temperature.
+Moreover, the xenon slippage on gold is much higher than on graphene in spite of the same physical nature of the interactions.
+To shed light on these intriguing results we have performed molecular dynamics simulations relying on \textit{ab initio} derived potentials.
 By monitoring the interfacial structure factor as a function of coverage and temperature, we show that the key mechanism to interpret the observed frictional phenomena is the size-dependence of the island commensurability.
-The latter is deeply affected also by the lattice misfit, which explains the Xe different frictional behavior on graphene and gold.
+The latter quantity is deeply affected also by the lattice misfit, which explains the different frictional behavior of Xe on graphene and gold.